adaltas/node-nikita/packages/core/src/file/ini.coffee.md

 # `nikita.file.ini`

 Write an object as .ini file.
 Note, we are internally using the [ini] module.
-However, there is a subtile difference.
+However, there is a subtle difference.
 Any key provided with value of `undefined` or `null` will be disregarded.
 Within a `merge`, it get more prowerfull and tricky: the original value will be kept if `undefined` is provided while the value will be removed if `null` is provided.